18 Essential Oils for Sore Throat Pain - Dr. Axe

 Today, oil from the eucalyptus tree appears in many over-the-counter cough and cold products to relieve congestion.
 The health benefits of eucalyptus oil are due to its ability to stimulate immunity, provide antioxidant protection and improve respiratory circulation.

-Originally referred to as “eucalyptol” by the scientific community, the health benefits of eucalyptus oil come from a chemical now known as cineole, which is an organic compound shown to hold astounding, widespread medicinal effects — including everything from reducing inflammation and pain to killing leukemia cells!
-It’s no wonder it can be one of the steps to beat a cold and sore throat.
-(4)
+Originally referred to as “eucalyptol” by the scientific community, the health benefits of eucalyptus oil come from a chemical now known as cineole, which is an organic compound shown to hold astounding, widespread medicinal effects — including everything from reducing inflammation and pain to helping kill leukemia cells!

 4. Oregano

 This well-known herb in oil form is a smart choice for defense against a sore throat.
 There is evidence that the essential oil of oregano has antifungal and antiviral properties.
-One study even showed that treatment with oregano oil may be useful for parasite infections.
-(5)

-If you have any doubts that oregano oil can prevent and treat a sore throat, it has even been shown to kill the superbug MRSA both as a liquid and as a vapor — and its antimicrobial activity is not diminished by heating it in boiling water.
-(6)
+If you have any doubts that oregano oil can help prevent and treat a sore throat, it has even been shown to kill the superbug MRSA both as a liquid and as a vapor — and its antimicrobial activity is not diminished by heating it in boiling water.

 5. Clove

-Clove essential oil is useful for boosting the immune system, so it is extremely useful at discouraging and relieving a sore throat.
 The sore throat benefits of clove oil can be attributed to its antimicrobial, antifungal, antiseptic, antiviral, anti-inflammatory and stimulating properties.
 Chewing on a clove bud can help a sore throat (as well as a toothache).

 6. Hyssop

 It’s not surprising that hyssop has a long history of medicinal use.
 The antiseptic properties of hyssop oil make it a powerful substance for fighting infections and killing bacteria.
-Whether your sore throat is viral or bacterial, hyssop is an excellent choice for a sore throat as well as lung inflammation.

 7. Thyme

-A 2011 study tested thyme oil’s response to 120 strains of bacteria isolated from patients with infections of oral cavity, respiratory and genitourinary tracts.
-The results of experiments showed that the oil from the thyme plant exhibited extremely strong activity against all of the clinical strains.
-Thyme oil even demonstrated a good efficacy against antibiotic-resistant strains.
-What a sure bet for that scratchy throat!
-(9)
+A 2011 study tested thyme oil’s response to 120 strains of bacteria isolated from patients with infections of oral cavity, respiratory and genitourinary tracts (along with lavender oil).
+The results showed that the oil from the thyme plant exhibited extremely strong activity against all of the clinical strains.

-8. Juniper Berry
+8. Juniper berry

 With a sweet, woodsy smell, juniper berry essential oil is a popular ingredient in many household cleaning products, aromatherapy blends and fragrance sprays.
 Today, juniper berry essential oil is also commonly used as one of the best natural remedies for sore throat as well as respiratory infections, fatigue, muscle aches and arthritis.